vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 The false prophet works miracles to deceive people into receiving the beast’s mark and worshiping his image.
 This miracle-working carries a spiritual connotation, as does the term *false prophet*.
 The lamb-like beast of {% rf 'Revelation 13:11-18' false %} (representing the United States) also performs miracles {% rf 'Revelation 13:13-14' %}, and thus appears spiritual and trustworthy.
 In reality, however, it sets itself against God’s commandments by lending its power and influence to promote the Sunday-keeping movement on behalf of the papacy.
 The false prophet, therefore, represents the religious aspect—apostate Protestantism—of the lamb-like beast.

 It is called the false prophet because of Protestantism’s acceptance and propagation of the Preterist and Futurist interpretations of prophecy, both of which are false.
-The Protestant Reformers—such as John Wycliffe, John Huss, Martin Luther, William Tyndale, Nicholas Ridley, Thomas Cranmer, and John Knox—all held to the Historicist view, which identifies the Antichrist as the papacy (see [“Who Is the Antichrist?”](/posts/prophecy/antichrist.md)); however, both Preterism and Futurism divert attention *away* from the papacy.[^11] Sadly, Protestantism has rejected the view of its founders and has thus become the false prophet.
+The Protestant Reformers—such as John Wycliffe, John Huss, Martin Luther, William Tyndale, Nicholas Ridley, Thomas Cranmer, and John Knox—all held to the Historicist view, which identifies the [Antichrist](/posts/prophecy/antichrist.md) as the papacy; however, both Preterism and Futurism divert attention *away* from the papacy.[^11] Sadly, Protestantism has rejected the view of its founders and has thus become the false prophet.

 [^11]: Incidentally, both interpretations were introduced by Roman Catholic Jesuits: Preterism by Luis de Alcázar and Futurism by Francisco Ribera.
 Preterism holds that the prophecies of Revelation were fulfilled in the past, prior to the rise of the papacy, while Futurism teaches that the Antichrist—understood as a future *individual*—will appear after the literal rebuilding of the Third Temple in Jerusalem.
 Futurism is especially popular in conservative religious circles in Washington, D.C., and appears to be influencing, at least in part, national policy regarding Israel.